by Matt Slick

 40 “For this is the will of My Father, that everyone who beholds the Son and believes in Him will have eternal life, and I Myself will raise him up on the last day.”

-In verse 37 Jesus says he will not cast out any who come to him.
-In verse 38 Jesus is telling us he came from heaven to do the will of the Father.
-In verse 39 Jesus tells us that the will of the Father is that he lose none and that he also raise them up on the last day.
-In verse 40 Jesus continues to tell us the will of the Father which is that of all who behold the Son and believe in him will have eternal life and that Jesus will also raise them up on the last day.
+In verse 37, Jesus says that He will not cast out any who come to Him.
+In verse 38, Jesus is telling us He came from Heaven to do the will of the Father.
+In verse 39, Jesus tells us that the will of the Father is that He lose none and that He also raise them up on the last day.
+In verse 40, Jesus continues to tell us the will of the Father which is that of all who behold the Son and believe in Him will have eternal life and that Jesus will also raise them up on the last day.

-So, Jesus came from heaven to do the will of the Father (v.
+So, Jesus came from Heaven to do the will of the Father (v.
 38).
 The will of the Father is that Jesus lose none (v.
-39), that all who believe in Jesus will have eternal life (v.
-40), and that Jesus also will raise them up on the last day (v 39, 40).
+39) and all who believe in Jesus will have eternal life (v.
+40) and Jesus also will raise them up on the last day (v 39, 40).
 If Jesus fails to accomplish the will of the Father by losing some, then does Jesus also not accomplish the will of the Father that says when someone believes in Christ they have eternal life?
 Neither would make sense.
 If someone believes in Jesus, he has eternal life.
 But if it is true that some are lost, then Jesus has not accomplished the will of the Father by not losing any, by not raising them up on the last day, and also by not giving them eternal life.
 It makes no sense.